Authentrics-ai/authentrics-client/CONTRIBUTING.md

 ## Prerequisites

-- Python 3.9 or higher
+- Python 3.9 or higher (preferred 3.9 for development)
 - Poetry (for dependency management)
 - Git